mzazon/awesome-cloud-projects/azure/intelligent-ddos-protection-and-routing/intelligent-ddos-protection-and-routing.md

 1. **Multi-Region Deployment**: Deploy the solution across multiple Azure regions with cross-region traffic routing and failover capabilities for enhanced resilience during large-scale attacks.

-2. **Integration with Azure Sentinel**: Connect DDoS Protection logs and Route Server telemetry to Azure Sentinel for advanced threat hunting and security orchestration with automated response playbooks.
+2. **Integration with Microsoft Sentinel**: Connect DDoS Protection logs and Route Server telemetry to Microsoft Sentinel for advanced threat hunting and security orchestration with automated response playbooks.

-3. **Custom BGP Routing Logic**: Implement custom network virtual appliances that dynamically adjust BGP route advertisements based on security threat levels and traffic analysis.
+3. **Custom BGP Routing Logic**: Implement custom network virtual appliances that dynamically adjust BGP route advertisements based on security threat levels and traffic analysis using Azure Route Server peering.

 4. **Application-Layer Protection**: Integrate Azure Web Application Firewall and Azure Front Door with your adaptive routing architecture to provide comprehensive protection across all layers of the network stack.